TingFf/PicoCTF/ReverseEngineering/WinAntiDbg0x200/README.md

 9. After passing the checks, go back to logs and the flag should be displayed.

 ## Summary
-10. In this challenge, value in the register must be modify to past the checks and get the flag.
+10. In this challenge, know which line to set a break point.
+11. Value in the registers must be modify to past the checks and get the flag.
-11. Ensure x32dbg is run as admin.
+12. Ensure x32dbg is run as admin.
-12. Focus on the last 4 values of the memory addresses.
+13. Focus on the last 4 values of the memory addresses.
+14. By using function call tree (under windows tab), to have a better understand of the code hierachy